 Uses the area of the component to invert the underlying geometry, turning filled regions into holes and vice versa.

-The bottom row of buttons in the panel, called Pathfinder effects, let you create final shape combinations on the first click.
+Use the bottom row of buttons in the panel, called Pathfinder effects, to create final shape combinations on the first click.
 (See Apply Pathfinder effects.)

 A. All components in Add mode B. Subtract mode applied to squares C. Intersect mode applied to squares D. Exclude mode applied to squares